BibleResearch/bible-notes/new_testament/pauline_epistles/1_corinthians.md

 ## Authorship and Audience
-Per 1 Corinthians 1:1-2 and 16:21, this letter was written by **Paul** (Sosthenes was likely the [amanuensis](https://en.wikipedia.org/wiki/Amanuensis)) to the "church of God which is at Corinth" (1:2a).
+Per 1 Corinthians 1:1-2 and 16:21, this letter was written by **Paul** to the "church of God which is at Corinth" (1:2a).

 ## Date and Context